Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric Nanogenerators with Enhanced Response: Conclusion

 \section{Conclusion}

 In conclusion, we have investigated the growth of \AlScN nanowires by plasma-assisted MBE.
-Phase separation into wurtzite AlN and rock-salt ScN occurs at growth temperatures above 700\,$^\circ{}$C, the [0001]$_{\mathrm{AlN}}$ and [001]$_{\mathrm{ScN}}$ directions being epitaxially aligned, consistent with previous studies \cite{hoglund_phys.rev.b_2010,john_nanolett._2024}.
-Lower growth temperatures stabilize the desired wurtzite phase, where \AlScN nanowires are obtained in a wide compositional range ($0\leq x<0.35$).
-The highly insulating nature of our nanowires ensures a stable device operation when integrated into vertical nanogenerators.
-Furthermore, the increased incorporation of Sc boosts the effective piezoelectric charge coefficients of our devices up to 8.5\,pC\,N$^{-1}$, clearly outperforming bulk AlN and approaching that of bulk ZnO.
-For Sc contents of $x>0.35$, a drop in efficiency occurs due to an amorphization of the material, likely occurring before the phase transition towards the rock-salt \AlScN phase.
-Despite the lower charge output of our devices compared to \AlScN thin films, our nanogenerators exhibit a markedly improved voltage output and comparable energy harvesting efficiency.
+Phase separation into wurtzite AlN and rock-salt ScN occurs at growth temperatures above 700\,$^\circ{}$C with an epitaxial orientation-relationship of AlN[0001](10\={1}0)\,$\parallel$\,ScN[001](110).
+Lower growth temperatures stabilize the desired wurtzite phase, with \AlScN nanowires being obtained in a wide compositional range ($0\leq x<0.35$).
+These nanowires are integrated into vertical piezoelectric nanogenerators, where the increased incorporation of Sc boosts the effective piezoelectric charge coefficients of our devices up to 8.5\,pC\,N$^{-1}$, clearly outperforming bulk AlN and approaching that of bulk ZnO.
+For Sc contents of $x>0.35$, a drop in $d_{33,\mathrm{eff}}$ occurs, explained by the amorphization of the material likely occurring before the phase transition towards the rock-salt \AlScN phase.
+Despite the lower charge signal of our devices compared to \AlScN thin films, our nanogenerators exhibit an improved figure of merit for voltage sensing, and a comparable figure of merit for energy harvesting.
 This behavior is attributed to a lower effective dielectric permittivity in the nanowire-polymer composite.
 Effective medium modeling further reveals that additional performance gains can be achieved by optimizing the device architecture.
 In particular, a strongly piezoelectric active region with low dielectric permittivity, sandwiched directly between two electrodes, promises maximum response.
-These results pave the way towards a new generation of devices that exploit the intrinsic advantages of nanowire architectures, enabling performance levels beyond what is feasible with \AlScN thin films.
+Our model further demonstrates that the intrinsic advantages of nanowire architectures enable devices with performance levels beyond what is feasible with \AlScN thin films, thereby laying the groundwork for next-generation devices offering even higher efficiency and potentially flexiblity.